-Custom invitation message - if you need to add additional information about a proof/project, you have the option to customize the email invitation.
+Custom invitation message - if you need to add additional information about a proof/project, you can customize the email invitation.

-The last step of the proof creation process is the configuration of proof settings.
+The last step of the proof creation process is configuring proof settings.

 Proof Owner Setting - the proof creator may transfer ownership to another user.